caglasozen/DriftMapper/README.md

+There are 2 projects in this repository: DriftAnalyse and DataMapper.

-# DriftMapper
+# Drift Analyse

-Maps and analyse drift in a dataset
+Manually calls the java code to map and analyse drift in a dataset

 # Usage
-* Compile the codebase and generate a .jar artifact
+* Run the gradle task "fatJar"
 * Call the .jar file with the following commands depending on your use case:
 ```sh
 $ java -jar <path to .jar> arg1 arg2 arg3 arg4 arg5 ...